devmuhammadzaki/devmuhammadzaki/README.md

   - 👨 I'm an Aspiring **Software Developer** from **Egypt**.

-  - 🔭 I work in Full-Stack Web Development with the **Laravel/Vue** Stack.
+  - 🔭 I work in Full-Stack Web Development with the **Laravel/Vue.js & Tailwind CSS** Stack.

   - 💬 Ask me about **PHP 🐘!**